martini-contrib/binding/README.md

 That's it!
 The `binding.Bind` function takes care of validating required fields.
 If there are any errors (like a required field is empty), `binding` will return an error to the client and your app won't even see the request.

+(Caveat: Don't try to bind to embedded struct pointers; it won't work.
+See [issue 30](https://github.com/martini-contrib/binding/issues/30) if you want to help with this.)

 #### Getting JSON data from a request